moorepants/dissertation/control.rst

    peaks with a 10db magnitude.

-Notice that the closed roll rate loop does not have any right half plane zeros and there is a single unstable poll.
+Notice that the closed roll rate loop does not have any right half plane zeros and there is a single unstable pole.

 .. math::
    :label: eqPhiDotClosedNumerical